hfp/xconfigure/config/cp2k/README.md

 export I_MPI_HARD_FINALIZE=1
 ```

-Intel MPI usually nicely determines the fabric settings for both Omnipath and InfiniBand, and no adjustment is needed.
+Intel&#160;MPI usually nicely determines the fabric settings for both Omnipath and InfiniBand, and no adjustment is needed.
 However, people often prefer explicit settings even if it does not differ from what is determined automatically.
 For example, InfiniBand with RDMA can be set explicitly by using `mpirun -rdma` which can be also achieved with environment variables:

 ```bash
 echo "'mpirun -rdma' and/or environment variables for InfiniBand"